Git - Difference between merge and rebase

 Our branches diverge.

-to work on my branch (or my lead developer wants me to always keep my working directory up to date with the master
+Problem: I need the modifications from Commit 3 to work on my branch (or my lead developer wants me to always keep my working directory up to date with the master).

 Two possibilities here: